MoonCheung/mini-gateway/README.md

 # Mini-Gateway

 This is the minimum implementation of the gateway project
-> If you are looking for the latest code, please see [master branch](https://github.com/MoonCheung/mini-gateway/tree/master)
+> If you are looking for the latest code, please see [main branch](https://github.com/MoonCheung/mini-gateway/tree/main)

 ## Features
 - [x] open an swagger document